Quantum channels and memory effects: From Memoryless to Memory Quantum Channels

 \subsection{Non-anticipatory memory quantum channels}

 Whenever the tensorial decomposition of Eq.~(\ref{mp2}) doesn't apply, one can speak of {\em memory channels} or {\em correlated noise channels}.
-Among the plethora of possibilities, the following will focus only on those configurations which have physical relevance and which have attracted some interest in the recent literature.
-In particular, one shall treat those models in which the noise respects the time-ordering of the carriers $Q$ so that at a given channel use, the output cannot be influenced by successive inputs.
-This property generalizes the notion of {\it semicausality} discussed in Sec.~\ref{sec:semicausal} to the case of a multiple (ordered) subsystems.
+Among the plethora of possibilities, the following will focus only on those configurations that have physical relevance and have attracted some interest in the recent literature.
+In particular, one shall treat those models in which the noise respects the time-ordering of the carriers $Q$ so that at a given channel use, the output cannot be influenced by successive inputs as pictorially shown in the right panel of Fig.~\ref{fig000}.
+This property generalizes the notion of {\it semicausality} discussed in Sec.~\ref{sec:semicausal} to the case of multiple (ordered) subsystems.
 Inspired by the classical theory of communication~\cite{Gbook} one can name the quantum communication lines which fulfills such condition, {\em non-anticipatory} quantum channels (notice however that in the approach of~\onlinecite{KW05} these maps are called just {\it causal} -- more on this in Sec.~\ref{sec:causal}).